Wardley Mapping Glossary

 Industrialisation

-When a component undergoes industrialisation and becomes more efficient, investors often shift their capital towards businesses operating around the new, improved version, inflating the value of those businesses while deflating the value of older, less efficient ones.
+When a component undergoes industrialisation and becomes more efficient, investors often shift their capital towards businesses operating around the new, improved version.

 2